riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-2.md

 title:      Paging and Sorting in Meteor - Part 2
 summary: It isn't the sexiest or most interesting of topics, but providing paging and sorting for tabular data is a common requirement when building out an application.
 In part 1 we implemented paging, in this post we'll add sorting.
 ---
-This is the second of a two part post on paging and sorting.
-In <a href="/paging-and-sorting-part-1/index.html" target="_blank">part 1</a> we looked at paging, now we'll enhance the application we built out in part 1 by adding sorting.
+This is the second(ish) of a two part post on paging and sorting.
+In <a href="/paging-and-sorting-part-1/index.html" target="_blank">part 1</a> and  <a href="/paging-and-sorting-part-1a/index.html" target="_blank">part 1a</a> we looked at paging, now we'll add sorting.

 If you'd rather grab the source code directly rather than follow along, it's available on <a href="https://github.com/riebeekn/paging-and-sorting" target="_blank">GitHub</a>.

 ##What we'll build
-To demonstrate paging and sorting we're going to build a simple list of customers.
+By the end of this post we'll have updated our simple customer application to include sorting via click-able table headers.

+#REPLACE IF GET RID OF CUSTOMERS in route
 <img src="../images/posts/paging-and-sorting-part-2/app-done-part-2.png" class="img-responsive" />

 ##Creating the app
-If you followed along with <a href="/paging-and-sorting-part-1/index.html" target="_blank">part 1</a> you're all set.
-If not and you want to jump right into part 2, you can clone part 1 from GitHub as a starting point.
-This version of the application contains a paged list of customers and the ability to add more customers.
+If you followed along with part 1 and 1a you're all set.
+If not and you want to jump right into part 2, you can clone part 1a from GitHub as a starting point.

 ###Clone the Repo
-Note, if you aren't familiar with Git and / or don't have it installed you can download a zip of the code <a href="https://github.com/riebeekn/paging-and-sorting/tree/part-1" target="_blank">here</a>.
-Otherwise time to git down.
+Note, if you aren't familiar with Git and / or don't have it installed you can download a zip of the code <a href="https://github.com/riebeekn/paging-and-sorting/tree/part-1a" target="_blank">here</a>.

 #####Terminal
 {% highlight Bash %}
-git clone -b part-1 https://github.com/riebeekn/paging-and-sorting.git
+git clone -b part-1a https://github.com/riebeekn/paging-and-sorting.git
 {% endhighlight %}

 ###Start up the app
-OK, you’ve either gotten the code from GitHub or are using the existing code you created in Part 1, let’s see where we’re starting from.
+OK, let’s see where we’re starting from.

 #####Terminal
 {% highlight Bash %}